 King County Parks

-Grants to Washington nonprofit organizations, agencies, tribes, public schools, and park districts for capital projects and programs related to sports and recreation in eligible regions.
+Grants to Washington nonprofit organizations, agencies, tribes, public schools, and park districts in eligible areas for capital projects and programs related to sports and recreation.
 Applicants must submit a letter of interest prior to submitting a full proposal.
 Funding is intended to increase youth physical activity and expand participation and access to facilities, parks, and programs.
 Funding is only available to organizations serving residents of King County.

-Youth Sports Grants (YSG) support fit and healthy communities by investing in programs and capital projects that increase priority youth access to physical activity through sports, play, and outdoor recreation.
+Youth and Amateur Sports Grants (YASG) support fit and healthy communities by investing in programs and capital projects that increase access to physical activity.

 Goals and Priorities of YSG investments: